-The Infant-Parent Institute specializes in clinical services, professional training and research related to the optimal development of infants and their families.
-Michael Trout, founder and director of the Institute, is a graduate of the Infant Mental Health Training Program at the University of Michigan under Professor Selma Fraiberg.
+The Infant-Parent Institute has specialized in clinical services, professional training and research related to the optimal development of infants and their families since 1986.
+Michael Trout, founder and director of the Institute, is a graduate of the Infant Mental Health Training Program at the University of Michigan, under Professor Selma Fraiberg.

-More than 2,200 clinicians across North America have participated in our training programs.
-In addition, we have developed 14 training videos that are used in clinics, homes, agencies and universities around the world.
+More than 2,200 clinicians across North America have participated in our Institute-based training programs.
+In addition, we have developed 15 training videos that are used in clinics, homes, agencies and universities around the world.

-We choose to view human beings not as a collection of flaws and disorders, but as walking representations of each person's best efforts to adapt to his or her own earliest experiences with love and connection
+We remain informed by our view of human beings not as collections of flaws and disorders, but as walking representations of each person's best efforts to adapt to his or her own earliest experiences with love and connection.